All too often we feel overwhelmed while raising our kids.

-Here’s a recent email that I received.
+Here’s a recent email that I received and my response.

 I have a young family with 4 children- daughter (7) twin sons (4) and daughter (2.5).
 I feel so overwhelmed that my intentions get paralyzed and I don’t take the actions I want for our family.
 I want to create traditions, I want to travel, I want more one on one time with my kids.
 I want to have family meetings and lessons but I’m too paralyzed and I’m not taking action.
 I’m afraid that I can’t have the family of my dreams that I want to have.
 If you have any advice at all, I’m all ears.